 - Present a professional development workshop to guide educators in implementing the toolkits demonstrated in the handbook.

 - In addition, one of CERCLL’s Professional Learning Online Network Spaces (PLONS) will focus upon this project, providing a place for educators to share classroom activities, ideas and issues that have emerged from discussions in this project.

-Materials will be forthcoming in the 2021-2022 academic year, and available as a resource on CERCLL’s website.
+Materials are forthcoming, and will be available as a resource on CERCLL’s website.